AY2324S2-CS2103-F15-1/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* financial advisors based in Singapore and deals with Singaporean clients
+* Financial advisors based in Singapore
-* has a need of scheduling meetings with a significant number of clients
+* Has a need of managing clients who have Singapore mobile phone numbers
-* can type fast
+* Has a need of scheduling meetings with a significant number of clients
-* prefers typing to mouse interactions
+* Prefers typing over mouse interactions and types fast
 * is reasonably comfortable using CLI apps
 * has English as his first language

-**Value proposition**: FINDvisor aims to streamline client management for financial advisors with a tool that organizes contact information.
-Furthermore, it aims to simplify organising meetings, and tracks client goals for better timeline planning—all in one clutter-free interface.
+**Value proposition**: FINDvisor enables financial advisors to quickly save and retrieve the following contact’s information such as name, mobile phone number, email and physical address.
+It also allows financial advisors to add a remark and tags to specific contacts where needed, while offering the capability to manage their meeting details with their contacts.

 ### User stories